 Tulele Peisa and St Dominic’s Grammar School require a volunteer Early Childhood/Primary Teacher for a two-year placement.
-Tulele Peisa is a NGO based in Carteret Island, established in 2007 to facilitate an ecologically and culturally sustainable relocation and resettlement of the Tulun/Carteret Atoll community, who are facing threats from climate change.
+Tulele Peisa is an NGO based in Bougainville, established in 2007 to facilitate an ecologically and culturally sustainable relocation and resettlement of the Tulun/Carteret Atoll community, who are facing threats from climate change.

 St Dominic’s Grammar School was established in 2015 to provide elementary education for the children of these relocated families.
 “Tulele Peisa” in the Halia language translates to “Sailing the waves on our own”.
 In the current context, it was adopted by the Carteret Council of Elders and Tulele Peisa to mean “Striving for strength and action through capacity building of our own people”.

 Bougainville is an autonomous region in Papua New Guinea (PNG).
 The Carteret Islands (also known as Carteret Atoll, Tulun or Kilinailau Islands/Atoll) are located 86 km north-east of Bougainville.
 Tulele Peisa has assisted the relocation of most of the Caterets’ community to Tinputz, on mainland Bougainville, approximately one hour from the nearest town, with public transport running frequently between the two towns.

 - High illiteracy rates in PNG have a direct impact on people’s ability to take a full and active part in socio-economic development.